 Rides & Attractions

 Once you've seen the views atop the Wonder Wheel and have been schooled on the history of Coney Island, you should get tickets to the Spook-A-Rama, which is similar to a haunted house, where folks sit in wooden barrels and are taken on a spooky ride.
 Or enjoy colliding with fellow riders on the Bumper Cars.
 There are a few other adult rides, but if you have kids in tow, you should head to the Kiddie Park, filled with a carousel and many gentle rides for first timers.
 Don't forget to take pictures of your little ones on their first amusement park rides.

 Admission to the park is free.
 That said, you need tickets to go on any ride.
-A ride of the the Wonder Wheel is eight dollars.
-It's also eight dollars to ride the Spook-A-Rama, Bumper Cars, Thunderbolt and Stop the Zombies.
-A five pack of adult rides is $35.
+A ride of the the Wonder Wheel is ten dollars in 2019.
+It's eight dollars to ride the Spook-A-Rama, Bumper Cars, Thunderbolt and Stop the Zombies.
+In 2019, a five pack of adult rides is $40.
 Ticket booths are located near the Deno's Wonder Wheel and Thunderbolt

-A ticket for a Kiddie Ride is $4, but you can get a ten pack for $35 or a twenty pack for $50.
+A ticket for a Kiddie Ride is also $5 in 2019, but you can get a ten pack for $40 or a twenty pack for $70.
 You can buy Kiddie Park tickets at the main Boardwalk entrance next to Famiglia Pizza or at the booth next to the Big Trucks at the back of the kiddie park.

 How to Get There